matomo-org/developer-documentation/docs/core-team-workflow.md

 ## How we manage our work

-We use **[trac](http://dev.piwik.org/trac)** to keep track of all bugs, feature requests and other tasks concerning Piwik, the website and all documentation.
+We use **[trac](http://dev.piwik.org/trac)** to keep track of all bugs, feature requests and tasks that concern Piwik, the website and Piwik's documentation.

 We make sure all tickets contain enough information, including: